 Top Women Attorneys in Minnesota® list, 2012-2015 (The annual edition of the Top Women Attorneys in Minnesota list features attorneys who received the highest point totals in the previous year's Minnesota Super Lawyers® and Rising Stars balloting, research, and blue ribbon review process.)

-CATHERINE IS RECOGNIZED ON BOTH THE 2014 MINNESOTA RISING STARS LIST AND THE 2015 TOP WOMEN ATTORNEYS IN MINNESOTA LIST BY SUPER LAWYERS®.
+CATHERINE IS RECOGNIZED AS A 2016 NORTH STAR LAWYER BY THE MINNESOTA STATE BAR ASSOCIATION.
+SHE WAS ALSO RECOGNIZED ON THE 2014 MINNESOTA RISING STARS LIST AND THE 2015 TOP WOMEN ATTORNEYS IN MINNESOTA LIST BY SUPER LAWYERS®.

 Please do not submit any confidential information to Maslon via email on this website.
 By communicating